SegersIan/knowledge-base/communication/index.md

 In Math, some teachers grade on "how" and "how far" you got to the answer, not only if you have the answer.
 Try to go from Explanatory to Exploratory writing.

+A great quotation form the [WAC (Writing Across The Curriculum) site](https://wac.colostate.edu/repository/teaching/intro/include/):

+> The purpose of writing to learn assignments—journals, discovery drafts, in-class writing—is to use writing as a tool for learning rather than a test of that learning, to have writers explain concepts or ideas to themselves, to ask questions, to make connections, to speculate, to engage in critical thinking and problem solving.
+The audience for this kind of writing is the student him- or herself....
+The teacher serves as a facilitator rather than a judge, responding to the writing by asking questions, prodding for further thinking, or answering questions posed by the writer rather than "correcting" or grading the piece....
+(McLeod & Maimon, 579)

+> We cannot emphasize too strongly that it is an error to see writing to learn and writing to communicate as somehow in conflict with each other.
+Most of us who have been involved in WAC programs from the beginning see "writing to learn" and "writing to communicate" as two complementary, even synergistic, approaches to writing across the curriculum, approaches that can be integrated in individual classrooms as well as in entire programs.

+>Writing, then, serves multiple purposes, and students gain as learners and thinkers as we integrate writing as frequently as possible across the curriculum

+* You can find [here examples](https://wac.colostate.edu/repository/teaching/intro/wtl/wtlactivities) on different "Writing-To-Learn" (WTL) activities.

+> Theoreticians and practitioners alike agree that writing promotes both critical thinking and learning

+> Writing to communicate—or what James Britton calls "transactional writing"—means writing to accomplish something, to inform, instruct, or persuade....
+Writing to learn is different.
+We write to ourselves as well as talk with others to objectify our perceptions of reality; the primary function of this "expressive" language is not to communicate, but to order and represent experience to our own understanding.
+In this sense language provides us with a unique way of knowing and becomes a tool for discovering, for shaping meaning, and for reaching understanding. (p. x)

 ## 2. Presenting

 * Throughline: same as a lead?
 At least the tips of a good throughline should be listed as good tips.